 Active members present and eligible to vote shall constitute the voting body at any meeting of this Association.

 A. Twenty-five (25) active members shall constitute a quorum at an Annual Meeting of the Association.

 B. Fifteen (15) active members shall constitute a quorum at special meetings.

 C. Electronic meetings require a majority of the members of the Board to conduct business.

 Section 6.
 Credentials.

 Admission to the business meetings shall be by presentation of proper credentials as established by the Board of Directors.

 Section 1.
 Composition.

-The Board of Directors shall consist of the President, the President-Elect, the Secretary, the Treasurer, six (6) Directors, and a student board representative.
+The Board of Directors shall consist of the President, the President-Elect, the Secretary, the Treasurer, six (6) Directors, and student board representatives.
 The Immediate Past President will act in an advisory capacity to the Board, however will not be counted in the quorum or have a vote.
-The student board representative may participate in board discussion but may not make motions or vote.
+The student board representatives will not be counted in the quorum or have a vote.